padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 ## 3. Create Kubernetes Namespace

-Let's create the `kubectl-helm` namespace.
-You can create a project with a different name but make sure to replace `kubectl-helm` with your namespace name throughout this article and set `NAMESPACE` in `bin_sh/setenv.sh`.
+Let's create the **`kubectl-helm`** namespace.
+You can create a project with a different name but make sure to replace `kubectl-helm` with your namespace name throughout this article and set `NAMESPACE` in `kubectl-helm/bin_sh/setenv.sh`.

 ```bash
 # Create namespace